Applying for restoration to the register

 If you have any questions about the application procedure or the hearing, you should ask your case officer.

 Preparing for the hearing

 The restoration panel is bound by the findings and decision of the panel that struck you off.
 The restoration hearing is not an opportunity to argue against the findings of the original panel, or the severity of its decision.
-Striking-off occurs when the panel considers the severity of impairment is incompatible with the registration as a nurse or midwife.
+Striking-off occurs when the panel considers the severity of impairment is incompatible with the registration as a nurse, midwife or nursing associate.
 This means you must satisfy the restoration panel that it can properly and safely restore your name to the register.

 The panel will want to discuss with you what happened in the past and what could happen in the future.
 The panel may ask you:

 - What have you been doing since you were struck off?

 - How do you feel about the incidents that led to your name being removed?